The IMF at a Glance

 A core responsibility of the IMF is to provide loans to member countries experiencing actual or potential balance of payments problems.
 This financial assistance enables countries to rebuild their international reserves, stabilize their currencies, continue paying for imports, and restore conditions for strong economic growth, while undertaking policies to correct underlying problems.
 Unlike development banks, the IMF does not lend for specific projects.

-The IMF helps its member countries design economic policies and manage their financial affairs more effectively by strengthening their human and institutional capacity through technical assistance and training.
-The IMF aims to exploit synergies between technical assistance and training—which it calls capacity development—to maximize their effectiveness.
+IMF capacity development—technical assistance and training—helps member countries design and implement economic policies that foster stability and growth by strengthening their institutional capacity and skills.
+The IMF seeks to build on synergies between technical assistance and training to maximize their effectiveness.

 Organization & Finances